Lockheed Martin F-35 Lightning II development

-Lockheed Martin F-35 Lightning II development started in 1995 with the origins of the Joint Strike Fighter program and culminated in the completion of operational testing and start of full-rate production in 2021.
+The development of the Lockheed Martin F-35 Lightning II ran from 1995 with the origins of the Joint Strike Fighter program to the completion of operational testing and start of full-rate production in 2021.
 The X-35 first flew on 24 October 2000 and the F-35A on 15 December 2006.

-The F-35 was developed to replace most US fighter jets with variants of one design common to all branches of the military.
-It was developed in cooperation with a number of foreign partners, and unlike the Lockheed Martin F-22 Raptor, is intended to be available for export.
-Three variants were designed: the F-35A (conventional take off and landing, CTOL), the F-35B (short-take off and vertical-landing, STOVL), and the F-35C (carrier-based catapult assisted take-off (CATOBAR), CV).
-Despite being intended to share most of their parts to reduce costs and improve maintenance logistics, by 2017 the design commonality was only 20%.
+Intended to replace most US fighter jets, the F-35 was designed with three variants: F-35A (conventional take off and landing, CTOL), F-35B (short-take off and vertical-landing, STOVL), and F-35C (carrier-based catapult assisted take-off (CATOBAR), CV).
+The variants were intended to share most of their parts and thereby reduce costs and improve maintenance logistics, but by 2017 shared just 20% of their parts.

+It was developed with and for foreign partners, unlike the Lockheed Martin F-22 Raptor.

 The program received considerable criticism for cost overruns during development and for the total projected cost of the program over the lifetime of the jets.
-By 2017 the program was expected over its lifetime (until 2070) to cost $406.5 billion for acquisition of the jets and $1.1 trillion for operations and maintenance.
-A number of design deficiencies were alleged, such as carrying a small internal payload, inferior performance to the aircraft being replaced, particularly the General Dynamics F-16 Fighting Falcon, and the lack of safety in relying on a single engine, and flaws were noted such as vulnerability of the fuel tank to fire and the propensity for transonic roll-off (TRO or "wing drop").
+By 2017, the program was expected over its lifetime (until 2070) to cost $406.5 billion for acquisition of the jets and $1.1 trillion for operations and maintenance.
+A number of design deficiencies were alleged, such as carrying a small internal payload; inferior performance to the aircraft being replaced, particularly the General Dynamics F-16 Fighting Falcon; and the lack of safety in relying on a single engine.
+Laws included vulnerability of the fuel tank to fire and the propensity for transonic roll-off (TRO or "wing drop").
 The possible obsolescence of stealth technology was also criticized.

 JSF program requirements and selection

-The Joint Strike Fighter program was intended to replace the United States military General Dynamics F-16 Fighting Falcon, Fairchild Republic A-10 Thunderbolt II, McDonnell Douglas F/A-18 Hornet (excluding newer E/F "Super Hornet" variants) and McDonnell Douglas AV-8B Harrier II tactical fighter and attack aircraft, and meet anticipated performance expectation enhancements covering military requirements up to 2035.
-Originally planned to keep development, production, and operating costs down, a common design was originally optimistically planned in three variants that would share 80 percent of their parts.
-However, by April 2017 the variants were sharing at most twenty percent common design:
+The Joint Strike Fighter program was intended to replace the United States military General Dynamics F-16 Fighting Falcon, Fairchild Republic A-10 Thunderbolt II, McDonnell Douglas F/A-18 Hornet (excluding newer E/F "Super Hornet" variants) and McDonnell Douglas AV-8B Harrier II tactical fighter and attack aircraft.
+It was also intended to meet requirements through 2035.
+To do this, Pentagon leaders decided to build a single jet in three variants: F-35A, conventional take off and landing (CTOL); F-35B, short-take off and vertical-landing (STOVL); and F-35C, carrier-based CATOBAR (CV) variant.
+The approach was meant to reduce development, production, and operating costs.
+But by April 2017, the variants were sharing just 20% of their parts.